White Label AI Support Levels: What Agencies Should Expect in 2026

 Support quality determines how quickly you can resolve client issues and maintain professional credibility.

-When you resell voice AI under your brand, clients contact you when something breaks - not the underlying platform.
+When you resell voice AI under your brand, clients contact you when something breaks, not the underlying platform.
 If your platform takes 72 hours to respond to a critical issue, your client experiences 72 hours of downtime and blames your agency.
-This dynamic makes platform support a direct business risk factor.
+This dynamic makes platform support a direct business risk factor rather than a nice-to-have feature line on a comparison sheet.

 Key support considerations for agencies:

-Support channels: Email-only vs. live chat vs. dedicated Slack
+- Support channels: Email-only versus live chat versus a dedicated Slack channel.

 What Support Tiers Do White-Label Platforms Typically Offer?